 If you’re moving within the same utility delivery area, most electricity providers allow you to transfer your electricity contract to the new address without penalty.

 In Texas, if you’re moving and can provide proof of a change of address, your electricity provider cannot charge you an early termination fee.
 It’s a Public Utility Commission of Texas rule, in fact, and is written in the fine print on your electricity contract.

 The takeaway: Think about the chances that you’ll need to break your contract.
 If the chances are next to none, the fee amount shouldn’t matter.

 Some electricity providers know they can make money by charging fees and penalties.
 And, unfortunately, most customers don’t realize that – often these items are in the fine print.
 But the electricity facts label is required to outline fees and penalties, another reason to read them.
 For example, some energy companies charge you a fee for every call you make to customer service, which is insane.
 If you’re an online-chat-only person, you have nothing to worry about.
 But if you’re not and you weren’t aware, those charges can add up.
 Fast.

 If an electricity facts label says that fees are listed in the Terms of Service (TOS), it is always worthwhile to open up the TOS document.
 The link to the TOS document is usually listed right next to the link for the EFL.

 The takeaway: It’s nobody’s favorite pastime, but read this section of your EFL to learn exactly what the fees might be.

 This section of your electricity facts label explains the percentage of your electricity that comes from renewable energy sources—if any.
 If where your electricity comes from is important to you--which it is to us—be sure to check out that section.

-The takeaway: If your energy matters to you, take a look at what Rhythm has to offer—100% Texas renewable energy without jacking up the prices because it’s clean.
+The takeaway: If your energy matters to you, take a look at what Rhythm has to offer — Our plans are backed by renewable energy.
 You’ll get a predictable, competitive energy rate without the hassle or hidden fees.